belkinsa/open-leadership-training-series/_articles/open-project-maintenance/sustaining-it.md

 ## Pacing Yourself

 As your project grows in size, your workload as a project will grow also.
-Knowing how to pace yourself is the key.
+It's the key to know to pace yourself.

+One way is to setting expectations for contributors, for example posting a "I will get back to you on this in 2 days" as a comment, but the downside to this is that you remember that.
+The use of task lists and/or calendars can help.

 ## Burnout